Chaos machine

-In mathematics, a chaos machine is a class of algorithms constructed on the base of chaos theory (mainly deterministic chaos) to produce pseudo-random oracle.
+In mathematics, a chaos machine is a class of algorithms constructed on the base of chaos theory (mainly deterministic chaos) to produce pseudo-random oracles.
 It represents the idea of creating a universal scheme with modular design and customizable parameters, which can be applied wherever randomness and sensitiveness is needed.

-Theoretical model was published in early 2015 by Maciej A. Czyzewski.
+Theoretical model was published in early 2016 by Maciej A. Czyzewski.
 It was designed specifically to combine the benefits of hash function and pseudo-random function.
 However, it can be used to implement many cryptographic primitives, including cryptographic hashes, message authentication codes and randomness extractors.

+The flexibility of the chaos machine design allows it to be tailored for different applications by adjusting the choice of parameters.
+For example, the period length of the pseudo-random output can be targeted by selecting the appropriate space parameter.